ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-Rust/README.md

 # YOLOv8-ONNXRuntime-Rust for All the Key YOLO Tasks

-This repository provides a Rust demo for performing YOLOv8 tasks like `Classification`, `Segmentation`, `Detection` and `Pose Detection` using ONNX Runtime.
+This repository provides a Rust demo for performing YOLOv8 tasks like `Classification`, `Segmentation`, `Detection` and `Pose Detection` using ONNXRuntime.

 ## Features